-The Commission is required by its By-Laws to meet twice each year.
+The Commission is required by its By-Laws to meet once each year.
 The Southeast Compact Commission’s fiscal year is from July 1 to June 30.
 Meetings are open to the public.

 Committee meetings are held as committee business presents itself.
 These meetings are also open to the public.

 To request a copy previous Committee minutes, contact us: (secc (at) secompact (dot) org) secc (at) secompact (dot) org.

 Compilation of policies and motions passed by the Southeast Compact Commission since 1983.

 To request a copy of any policy or motion passed by the Southeast Compact Commission, contact us: (secc (at) secompact (dot) org) secc (at) secompact (dot) org.”

 Revised and adopted in June 2020, the Strategic Plan details the Commission’s Mission and Goals.